JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 * `diff`

-Functions that operate on pairs of entries of a `Vector` work on `DataVector`'s and insert `NA` where it would be produced by other operator rules:
+Functions that operate on pairs of entries of a `Vector` work on `DataVector` and insert `NA` where it would be produced by other operator rules:

 	diff(dv)